naziherrahel/Software_development_technologies/README.md

 Attendance is **mandatory**.

 * If you miss **20% or more** of the course sessions, this will result in an **automatic fail**, regardless of grades obtained in other components.
-* Attendance may be checked during lectures, labs, or presentations.
+* Attendance may be checked during lectures, labs.

 Plan accordingly and communicate early if exceptional circumstances arise.